bitExpert/gulp-snapshot/README.md

 });
 ```

-Calling compare will always compare the last two snapshots taken.
+Calling `compare` will always compare the last two snapshots taken.
 Taking three or more snapshots in a row will discard the older ones.

 Streamed file contents are supported.

+For the callback provided to `compare`, `this` is set to the Gulp stream.

 ## What's it for?
 * Troubleshooting plugins in your build pipeline (where are files getting dropped? what is changing a certain file's content? etc)